Seatis/my-teaching-materials/project/reddit/backend/java.md

 - Think about how many endpoints will be needed
 - Think what type of model will you need, with what fields and methods
 - You don't need to worry about Headers and status codes, that will be set by Spring automatically if you do everything right
+- *Ignore the (Optional) parts at first, those are parts of the optional tasks at the end*

 ### The Post
 - Setup a new database called `reddit`